Blackpool Coronavirus Weekly Summary

 The trend in deaths of Blackpool residents is shown in the chart below.
 The orange bars show the deaths identified as COVID-19 on death certificates.
 The number of deaths quickly came to a peak in mid-April with a slower fall since.
 The black line allows a comparison of the total number of deaths currently being recorded each week with the average number we have seen in the last five years.
 This gap between the current number of deaths and what we would expect based on the pattern from previous years is often described as the number of ‘excess deaths’.

 Deaths that occured up to 16 October 2020 but were registered up to 24 October 2020, Blackpool

 Source: Office for National Statistics (ONS) - Death registrations and occurences by local authority

 Comparing the numbers of deaths in different areas is more meaningful if we take account of their population sizes and their age and sex distributions.
 This is particularly important for COVID-19, as we know that it disproportionately impacts older people and to some extent males.
-The chart below takes these factors into account, and the overlapping confidence intervals tell you that over the peak period of the epidemic Blackpool’s mortality rate was not significantly different from England as a whole or its neighbouring areas.
+The chart below takes these factors into account.
 All regions recorded increases in mortality rates involving COVID-19 between March and April, followed by decreases in May, June and July.
-There are many factors that will influence this, but the later onset of the epidemic in Blackpool, arriving 7-14 days later than elsewhere, and the level of transmission within care settings are both very important factors.
+Blackpool currently has similar mortality rates to the North West average.

 Testing for COVID-19 allows the diagnosis of an individual, but also allows us to track the progress of the epidemic.
 Testing has been undertaken in two ‘pillars’: